HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Fox Corporation (FOX, FOXA) Investors with Substantial Losses to Contact Firm, Firm Investigating Possible Securities Law Violations for Knowingly Publishing False Claims and Downplaying Risk

-/EIN News/ -- SAN FRANCISCO, March 29, 2023 (GLOBE NEWSWIRE) -- Hagens Berman urges Fox Corporation (NASDAQ: FOX, FOXA) investors who suffered substantial losses to submit your losses now.
+SAN FRANCISCO, March 29, 2023 (GLOBE NEWSWIRE) -- Hagens Berman urges Fox Corporation FOX FOXA))) investors who suffered substantial losses to submit your losses now.

 Fox Corporation (FOX, FOXA) Investigation: